 - Asymmetrical look due to too much Botox

 These rare, more severe symptoms usually appear when an untrained, unqualified practitioner performs the procedure.
 Make sure you get the procedure in a certified location from a licensed professional who is experienced and prepared.
-Using the optimal dosage and administering the injections properly decreases the chances of any side effects.
+Using the optimal dosage and administering the injections properly decreases the chances of side effects.

 Here at Vibrant Skin Bar, you will get your injection from qualified experts who will help you determine the right dosage and treatment areas for optimal results.

-- Have a neuromuscular disease
+- Neuromuscular disease

-- Have weakness in certain facial muscles
+- Weakness in certain facial muscles

-- Have asymmetrical facial features
+- Asymmetrical facial features

-- Have drooping eyelids
+- Drooping eyelids

-- Have skin problems
+- Skin problems

-- Have deep facial scars
+- Deep facial scars

-- Have very thick facial skin
+- Very thick facial skin

-If you want to get Botox injections, disclose your medical history to your medical provider, including all the medicines you are taking: prescription, over-the-counter, vitamins, herbal supplements, etc.
+If you want to get Botox injections, disclose your medical history to your provider, including all the medicines you are taking: prescription, over-the-counter, vitamins, herbal supplements, etc.

 Also, note that some patients develop Botox resistance after extended Botox use.
 Your medical professional will decide whether you are the right candidate for the treatment and if another neurotoxin may be more suitable.